 - Pulling one all-nighter is not a big deal

 Reading great sample answers is one way to improve.
 Go over the sample answer with your tutor.
 Ask questions if you have any.

 Solution 1: The students are discussing a problem the woman is having.
 The woman has to finish her sociology homework by tomorrow morning.
 However, she must work in the evening.
 The man suggests that the woman call the manager and say that she cannot come to work.
 He also recommends going to work and writing the paper afterward.
 Personally, I believe that the first solution is better.
 The woman’s manager knows that she is a student.
 So, he should understand her situation.
 And as the man says, missing one day of work is not a big deal.

 Solution 2: The woman’s problem is that she has to finish her essay by tomorrow but she has to work in the evening.
 The man suggests that she call the manager or that she finish the paper after work.
 I believe the woman should follow the man’s advice to write the essay after work.
-The woman has already missed many work.
+The woman has already missed many days of work.
 So if she misses work again, she might lose her job.
-IN addition, the woman will still be able to finish her paper if she pull an all-nighter and works hard.
+In addition, the woman will still be able to finish her paper if she pulls an all-nighter and works hard.
 Overall, the second solution is better because the woman can keep her job and finish her paper.

 Got more time?
 Here is a list of common vocab words related to the text you studied today.
 Go over each one with your tutor.

 |due||(adj) expected to be done at a certain time